 Termite swarms are black only.
 However, quite often, carpenter ant swarmers have a reddish color to their usual black coloring.
 But this isn’t always so.

 Carpenter ants and termites are also a different size.
 A typical carpenter ant swarmer is from ¼ to ½ an inch long.
 Termites are much smaller, ranging from ⅛ to ¼ of an inch.

 Both of these creatures have two antennae, but they are visually different.

 Carpenter ant antennae are bent like bicycle handlebars.
 Termite antennae are straight.

 If you look very closely at the antennae of the insect you’ve found, termite antennae appear to be many tiny balls stacked upon each other.
 Carpenter ant antennae appear more like thin stems, just like their legs.

 When looking at swarmers crawling on your exterior walls, in your yard, or anywhere else, here are some other ways to tell termites from carpenter ants.

 Although termites are definitely more destructive than carpenter ants, it is always wise to have a professional do an inspection on your property if you see either of these insects.
 Swarmers are an indication that there is a mature nest nearby.
-This nest could be outside, or it could be in the walls of another house, but it also could be inside your home.
+Contact Suburban Exterminating if you notice any of these pests throughout your home or business.